BMW 330e interior, dashboard & comfort

 BMW 330e dashboard

 The 330e features a typically stylish and driver-orientated dashboard of the type we've come to expect from BMW.
-It's more straightforward and less fussy than what you find in the current Audi A4 and Mercedes C-Class, and benefits from simple shortcut buttons and a rotary-controlled infotainment screen that's more logical to use than most rivals, too.
+It's more straightforward and less fussy than what you find in the Audi A4 and Mercedes C-Class, and benefits from simple shortcut buttons and a rotary-controlled infotainment screen that's more logical to use than what's on offer in most rivals, too.

 Equipment, options & accessories